-• No. One of the key aims of the strategy is to provide increased transparency and clarity for consumers, providers and other users of Scotland's heritage through publication of a common vision and set of objectives for the sector.
+No. One of the key aims of the strategy is to provide increased transparency and clarity for consumers, providers and other users of Scotland's heritage through publication of a common vision and set of objectives for the sector.

 There is a degree of competition within the sector itself, with providers of heritage attractions and non-heritage attractions competing for visitors' spend and for competitive funding pots / grants.
-The introduction of a common set of objectives in the strategy and agreement on a partnership approach should minimise any risks around this competition, albeit that the reduced group of priorities could ultimately lead to some redistribution away from firms that are not aligned with the latest national statutory requirement or policy objectives.
-In addition, SHEF (Scotland's Historic Environment Forum) is planned as an annual occurrence to bring together senior members of key organisations in the sector to ensure cohesive delivery and manage issues.
+The introduction of a common set of objectives in the strategy and agreement on a partnership approach should minimise any risks around this competition.
+In addition, SHEF (Scotland's Historic Environment Forum) brings together senior members of key organisations in the sector to ensure cohesive delivery and manage issues.

-Based on the answers above, and evidence contained elsewhere in this assessment, a more extensive competition assessment is not required at this stage.
-HES will contact the Scottish Government's Consumer and Competition Policy Unit if concerns are raised by suppliers and businesses during the Strategy delivery period, or in relation to subsequent research/engagement around new research and any further detailed strategies (e.g. skills) that are developed under the umbrella of this over-arching sector strategy.
+Based on the answers above, and evidence contained elsewhere in this assessment, a more extensive competition assessment is unlikely to be required for the Final BRIA.
+HES will contact the Scottish Government's Consumer and Competition Policy Unit if concerns are raised by suppliers and businesses during the consultation period, or in the Scottish Firms Impact Test (where they are specifically included).